Local Order Average-Atom Interatomic Potentials

-The error in the AA energy increases linearly with the distance from this line as shown by a theoretical analysis in \app{app:deltaE_LOAA_AA}.
-Comparing with the TS energy contour plot in \fig{fig:g:all_atom_energy_contour}, we find that the relative error in the AA energy prediction can be as large as 45\% depending on the location in $\epsilon$-space (see Fig.~S2 in the SM).
-Since, as explained in \sect{sec:ts:calcs}, the partial RDFs are the same at all points in a given region of the phase diagram, the increasing error in AA method predictions is due to an increase in the $BB$ bond strength rather than an increase in the degree of LO.
+The error in the AA energy increases linearly with the distance from this line as shown by a theoretical analysis in \app{app:deltaE_LOAA_AA} (see also the discussion in Section~I~E in the SM).
+Comparing with the TS energy contour plot in \fig{fig:g:all_atom_energy_contour}, we find that the relative error in the AA energy prediction can be as large as 45\%.

-We note that errors are larger to the left of the no-LO line (corresponding to the PS region in \fig{fig:g:phase_diag_sim_results}) relative to the right (SS region).
-Referring to the energy difference expression in \eqn{eq:AA:energy:error}, we see that the error in the direction $t$ perpendicular to the no-LO line scales with with $\zeta - 2\gamma$.
-Due to the nature of the partial RDF profiles in the PS and SS regions, this factor is considerably larger in magnitude (around four times) in the PS region than in the SS region.
-A systematic increase in error occurs on both side of the no-LO line, but this explains why the error grows more rapidly with distance to the left of the no-LO line.